 What does this have to do with Mick Foley?
 I’m getting to that…

 We were married very quickly, much too quickly.
 We barely knew each other, and it quickly became obvious that we had little in common.
 Of course, she had entirely different friends, different beliefs, and a vastly different background and set of interests.
-I’m not sure we would’ve resolve those differences had we dated for a “normal” amount of time first, but jumping into a marriage that quickly meant we didn’t give ourselves any time to become friends before becoming husband and wife.
+I’m not sure we would’ve resolved those differences had we dated for a “normal” amount of time first but jumping into a marriage that quickly meant we didn’t give ourselves any time to become friends before becoming husband and wife.

 Claudia and I became strangers in the same house, and a 14-year-old stepson didn’t help matters in the least.
 We all tried to make it work, but we couldn’t find anything in common between us.